gcanti/tcomb/CONTRIBUTING.md

 ## Setting up your environment

-After forking reagent to your own github org, do the following steps to get started:
+After forking tcomb to your own github org, do the following steps to get started:

 ```sh
 # clone your fork to your local machine